-Stockholders will be entitled to cast one vote for each share of Common Stock held of record at the close of business on February 27, 2017 (the "Record Date") with respect to (i) the election of eight directors to serve on our board of directors until our 2018 Annual Meeting of Stockholders and until their successors are duly elected and qualify, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, (iii) the advisory resolution to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement, (iv) the advisory proposal on the frequency of future stockholder advisory votes on the compensation of our named executive officers and (v) any other proposal for stockholder action that may properly come before the Annual Meeting or any postponements or adjournments thereof.
+Stockholders will be entitled to cast one vote for each share of Common Stock held of record at the close of business on February 27, 2017 (the "Record Date") with respect to (i) the election of eight directors to serve on our board of directors until our 2018 Annual Meeting of Stockholders and until their successors are duly elected and qualify, (ii) the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017, (iii) the advisory resolution to approve, on an advisory basis, the compensation of our named executive officers as disclosed in this Proxy Statement and (iv) any other proposal for stockholder action that may properly come before the Annual Meeting or any postponements or adjournments thereof.

 Abstentions and broker non-votes are each included in the determination of the number of shares present at the Annual Meeting for the purpose of determining whether a quorum is present.
 A broker non-vote occurs when a nominee holding shares for a beneficial owner (i.e., a broker) does not vote on a particular proposal because such nominee does not have discretionary voting power for that particular matter and has not received instructions from the beneficial owner.
-If you hold your shares in "street name" it is critical that you cast your vote if you want it to count in the election of directors, the advisory resolution to approve the compensation of our named executive officers as disclosed in the Proxy Statement or the proposal on the frequency of future stockholder advisory votes on the compensation of our named executive officers.
+If you hold your shares in "street name" it is critical that you cast your vote if you want it to count in the election of directors or the advisory resolution to approve the compensation of our named executive officers as disclosed in the Proxy Statement.
 Under the rules of the New York Stock Exchange ("NYSE"), the only item to be acted upon at the Annual Meeting with respect to which a broker or nominee will be permitted to exercise voting discretion is the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
 Although our shares trade on the NASDAQ Stock Market ("NASDAQ"), the NYSE rules affect us because most of the shares of Common Stock held in "street name" are held with NYSE member-brokers.
-Therefore, if you hold your shares in "street name" and do not give the broker or nominee specific voting instructions on the election of the directors, the advisory resolution to approve the compensation of our named executive officers or the proposal on the frequency of future stockholder advisory votes on the compensation of our named executive officers, your shares will not be voted on those items, and a broker non-vote will occur.
+Therefore, if you hold your shares in "street name" and do not give the broker or nominee specific voting instructions on the election of the directors or the advisory resolution to approve the compensation of our named executive officers, your shares will not be voted on those items, and a broker non-vote will occur.

-Abstentions and broker non-votes will have no effect on the election of directors, the ratification of the appointment of Ernst & Young LLP, the advisory vote on the compensation of our named executive officers or the advisory vote to determine the frequency of holding future stockholder advisory votes on the compensation of our named executive officers as disclosed in this Proxy Statement.
+Abstentions and broker non-votes will have no effect on the election of directors, the ratification of the appointment of Ernst & Young LLP or the advisory vote on the compensation of our named executive officers as disclosed in this Proxy Statement.

 The presence, in person or by proxy, of holders of Common Stock entitled to cast a majority of all the votes entitled to be cast at the Annual Meeting shall constitute a quorum.
-The disposition of business scheduled to come before the Annual Meeting, assuming a quorum is present, will require the following affirmative votes: (i) for the election of a director, a plurality of all the votes cast in the election of directors at the Annual Meeting; (ii) for the ratification of the appointment of our independent registered public accounting firm, a majority of all the votes present or represented at the Annual Meeting; (iii) for the advisory resolution on the compensation of our named executive officers, a majority of all the votes present or represented at the Annual Meeting.
-Generally, approval of matters presented to our stockholders require a majority of the votes present or represented at any meeting of stockholders.
-However, because the vote to determine the frequency of holding future stockholder advisory votes on executive compensation is advisory and non-binding, if none of the frequency options receive a majority of the votes present or represented at the Annual Meeting, the option receiving the greatest number of votes will be considered the frequency recommended by our stockholders.
+The disposition of business scheduled to come before the Annual Meeting, assuming a quorum is present, will require the following affirmative votes: (i) for the election of a director, a plurality of all the votes cast in the election of directors at the Annual Meeting; (ii) for the ratification of the appointment of our independent registered public accounting firm, a majority of all the votes present or represented at the Annual Meeting; and (iii) for the advisory resolution on the compensation of our named executive officers, a majority of all the votes present or represented at the Annual Meeting.